Passenger 57: Plot

-Cutter overpowers the henchman and takes his weapon; he then uses the agent (in a chokehold) as a shield to confront Rane, but an indifferent Rane shows his ruthlessness by murdering a passenger in cold blood.
-Cutter realizes he is outmatched and escapes with Marti to the cargo hold, while Rane kills the henchman that Cutter overpowered, ranting of his "incompetence".
-Cutter dispatches another of Rane's men, Vincent, who is disguised as a caterer.
+Cutter overpowers the henchman and takes his weapon; he then uses him (in a chokehold) as a shield to confront Rane, but an indifferent Rane shows his ruthlessness by murdering both a passenger and the henchman in cold blood; Cutter realizes he is outmatched and escapes with Marti to the cargo hold.
+Cutter dispatches another of Rane's men, Vincent, who masquerades as a caterer.
 Cutter trips circuitry to dump the plane's fuel, forcing Rane to order the surviving pilots to land at a small Louisiana airfield.
 As Cutter and Marti prepare to escape upon touchdown, Marti is caught by Forget and he kicks Cutter out of the plane.
-The local sheriff, Leonard Biggs, and his deputies arrest Cutter, thinking he is a terrorist, and take him to the airport building.
+He is arrested by local sheriff Leonard Biggs, who thinks he is a terrorist, and takes him to the airport building.

 Rane contacts the field's tower and demands refueling, for which he promises half the passengers will be freed.
-For every five minutes of resistance or indecision, Rane will order five passengers to be executed.
+For every three minutes of resistance or indecision, he will order five passengers to be executed.
 Rane also falsely asserts that Cutter is one of his own men turned against him.
 Biggs gives the go-ahead for refueling, and as the passengers are freed, Rane and some of his men escape from the plane.
 Cutter recognizes the passenger release as a diversion, escapes from the sheriff, and chases Rane and his men into a local county fair, where he is able to kill one of Rane's men.
 As Cutter fights with Rane, police arrive and capture Rane, with FBI agents following and confirming Cutter's true identity to Biggs.

-Back at the tower, Rane announces that if he does not contact the plane and give flight clearance, his men aboard have been instructed to kill the rest of the hostages.
+Rane threatens that if he does not contact the plane and give flight clearance, his men aboard have been instructed to kill the rest of the hostages.
 The FBI agents arrange to return Rane to the plane, escorted by two agents, with plans to have a sniper take down Rane and allow them to storm the plane to save the hostages.
 However, the sniper is Vincent, who kills the escorts but is shot dead by Cutter, and Rane makes it inside safely.
 Rane orders the pilots to take off, while Cutter, with Biggs' help, manages to jump from a car onto the speeding plane (through the nose landing gear) before it takes off.